SysKitTeam/docs-point/faq/licensing.md

 Please use our [pricing calculator](https://www.syskit.com/products/point/pricing/) to determine your exact price.

-## What's the difference between Syskit Point Cloud plan and Data Center plan?
+## What's the difference between Syskit Point Cloud plan and Enterprise plan?

 Our Cloud plans provide a complete SaaS solution, ready-made for all Syskit customers.
 With Cloud editions, we do the heavy lifting for you by providing built-in platform security and compliance with a quick and simple setup.
 Cloud comes with the added benefit of continuous innovation, so your end-users will always have the latest and greatest features and functionality.

-Our Data Center plan enables you the flexibility to deploy on an infrastructure of your choice.
+Our Enterprise plan enables you the flexibility to deploy on an infrastructure of your choice.
 It’s best for those who have unique or complex operating requirements or need to scale beyond our current cloud user tiers.
 You’ll have complete control over data management, security and compliance when you upgrade and how you manage uptime and performance.
-We recommend Data Center for those who have specific security requirements and can’t move to the cloud just yet.
+We recommend Enterprise for those who have specific security requirements and can’t move to the cloud just yet.
 Make sure to check the comparison table as well to see [which feature sets are available in each option](https://www.syskit.com/products/point/pricing/).

 ## Do you offer monthly subscriptions?